damianhakert/damianhakert.github.io/source/strategy/index.md

 ## Goals

-1. Give great open source software to the world so everyone can innovate.
+1. Ensure that **everyone can contribute** in the 5 ways outlined above.

-2. Ship most used software for collaboration: chat, issues, IDE, versioning, CI, review, CD.
+2. Become most used software for the software developerment lifecycle and collaboration on all digital content.

-3. Offer a sense of progress [in a supportive environment with smart colleagues](http://pandodaily.com/2012/08/10/dear-startup-genius-choosing-co-founders-burning-out-employees-and-lean-vs-fat-startups/).
+3. Complete our product vision of an [opinionated and integrated set of tools based on convention over configuration that offers superior user experience](https://about.gitlab.com/direction/).

-4. Stay independent long term so we can preserve our values.
+4. Offer a sense of progress [in a supportive environment with smart colleagues](http://pandodaily.com/2012/08/10/dear-startup-genius-choosing-co-founders-burning-out-employees-and-lean-vs-fat-startups/).

-5. Collaboration wants to be free and we'll make it happen, everyone can contribute.
+5. Stay independent long term so we can preserve our values.

 ## Sequence